 Spend Your Money in the Right Spot

 We encourage you to save your money and we’re against needless spending.
-However, if you’re visiting a destination it’s good form to spend money in the local economy.
+However, if you’re visiting a destination it’s a good form to spend money on the local economy.
 It’s as simple as shopping for local artisan souvenirs, buying food at markets, and eating at local restaurants.
 Avoid setting foot in a chain restaurant like Hard Rock, TJI Fridays, or KFC, seriously they’re all over the world!

 We love to seek out independent restaurants and cafes, after all, it’s a large part of why we all travel.
-I’m certain the best pizza in the world is not at Pizza Hut, but a cramped restaurant in Napoli.
+I’m certain the best pizza in the world is not at Pizza Hut, but at a cramped restaurant in Napoli.

 If you see something, say something!
 A lot of destinations need help from visitors to keep things in working order and rely on you for feedback, to not litter, and keep places clean and spread the word.
 It’s always best to keep in mind that you are a guest in a foreign country and should act as such.

-A lot of places also conduct polls and ask for visitors information on their experience.
+A lot of places also conduct polls and ask for visitors’ information on their experience.
 Leave reviews, fill out surveys, and provide your opinion as it’s super helpful to future travelers and destinations.

 Remember that it’s No One’s Fault

 Many destinations like Iceland are prime examples of places that are facing overtourism, but not too much tourism.
 It’s easy to blame the visitors and say that too many people are heading to Iceland; however, that’s not necessarily the case.
 It’s a big island with plenty of space for the two million visitors that head there in a year, but the problem lies in popular choke points or bottlenecks where too many tourists try to cram into one location.